 Many sensible investors like index Exchange-Traded Funds (ETFs) because of the low fees charged.
 However, just because an investment is ETF-based doesn’t automatically mean that it is low cost.

-The Wealthy Boomer posted about some new AIM Trimark ETF-based funds that underscore this point.
+The Wealthy Boomer posted about some new AIM Trimark ETF-based funds (the web page with this article has disappeared since the time of writing) that underscore this point.
 These new funds have MERs of around 2% (the management and advisory fees are 1.8%, but I wasn’t able to find out the cost of the other expenses included in MER).

 The marketing for these new ETFs include “GlidePath”, “PowerShares”, “Retirement Payout Portfolios”, and other impressive-sounding phrases.
 But, do you really want to pay $5000 per year in fees when your portfolio gets to $250,000?